 The price at which you purchase the notes includes a selling concession (including a broker's commission), as well as the costs that we (or one of our affiliates) expect to incur in the hedging of our market risk under the notes.
 The hedging costs include the expected cost of undertaking this hedge, as well as the profit that we (or our affiliates) expect to realize in consideration for assuming the risks inherent in providing the hedge.
 As a result, assuming no change in market conditions or any other relevant factors, the price, if any, at which you may be able to sell your notes prior to maturity will likely be less than your original purchase price.
-We expect that this effect will be greater if it occurs earlier in the term of the notes than if it occurs later in the term of the notes.
+We expect that this effect will be greater if it occurs earlier in the term of the notes.

-The Business Activities of Royal Bank or its Affiliates May Create Conflicts of Interest.
+The Business Activities of Royal Bank or Its Affiliates May Create Conflicts of Interest.

-As noted above, we and our affiliates expect to engage in trading activities related to the Reference Asset or its components that are not for the account of holders of the notes or on their behalf.
+As noted above, we and our affiliates expect to engage in trading activities related to the Reference Stock that are not for the account of holders of the notes or on their behalf.
 These trading activities may present a conflict between the holders' interests in the notes and the interests we and our affiliates will have in their proprietary accounts, in facilitating transactions, including options and other derivatives transactions, for their customers and in accounts under their management.
-These trading activities, if they influence the level of the Reference Asset or its components, could be adverse to the interests of the holders of the notes.
-We and one or more of our affiliates may, at present or in the future, engage in business with the issuers of the equity securities included in a Reference Asset, including making loans to or providing advisory services.
+These trading activities, if they influence the price of the Reference Stock, could be adverse to the interests of the holders of the notes.
+We and one or more of our affiliates may, at present or in the future, engage in business with the issuer of the applicable Reference Stock, or the component stocks of any index (an "Underlying Index") that is tracked by a Reference Stock that is an ETF, including making loans to or providing advisory services to those companies.
+These services could include investment banking and merger and acquisition advisory services.
 These activities may present a conflict between our or one or more of our affiliates' obligations and your interests as a holder of the notes.
-Moreover, we and our affiliates may have published, and in the future expect to publish, research reports with respect to the Reference Asset or its components.
+Moreover, we and our affiliates may have published, and in the future expect to publish, research reports that relate to the Reference Stock or the stocks held by an ETF that is a reference stock.
 This research is modified from time to time without notice and may express opinions or provide recommendations that are inconsistent with purchasing or holding the notes.
-Any of these activities by us or one or more of our affiliates may affect the level of the Reference Asset or its components and, therefore, the market value of the notes.
+Any of these activities by us or one or more of our affiliates may affect the price of the Reference Stock and, therefore, the market value of the notes.

-The Calculation Agent Can Postpone the Determination of the Final Level if a Market Disruption Event Occurs.
+The Calculation Agent Can Postpone the Determination of the Final Reference Stock Price if a Market Disruption Event Occurs.

-The determination of the Final Level may be postponed if the calculation agent determines that a market disruption event has occurred or is continuing on any valuation date with respect to the Reference Asset.
-If such a postponement occurs, the calculation agent will use the closing level of the Reference Asset on the first subsequent business day on which no market disruption event occurs or is continuing.
+The determination of the Final Reference Stock Price may be postponed if the calculation agent determines that a market disruption event has occurred or is continuing on a valuation date.
+If such a postponement occurs, the calculation agent will use the closing price of the Reference Stock on the first subsequent business day on which no market disruption event occurs or is continuing.
 In no event, however, will any valuation date be postponed by more than ten trading days.
 As a result, if a market disruption event occurs or is continuing on a valuation date, the maturity date for the notes could also be postponed, although not by more than ten trading days.